 But don’t you see, T?
 Your niche is you

-Hmm I hadn’t thought of that when I had a wobble on Instagram recently.
-I kept reading that people on that social media platform need a niche, a curated feed, a USP that made people want to follow them and devour their posts.
+Hmm I hadn’t thought of that when I had a wobble on Instagram a few years ago.
+I kept reading that to be successful on social media people need to have a niche, a curated feed, a USP that made people want to follow them and devour their posts.
 A planned grid so the pictures when looked at all together had a theme.
 Posts should be planned in advance and various editing tools used to crop, add text, blah blah blah.
+Consistency yaddah yaddah.